 DIGITAL HUMANITIES AT MACEWAN

 Part of my mandate here at MacEwan University is to engage with the emerging field of Digital Humanities.
+(Credit goes to Valla McLean for foregrounding DH work on the MacEwan Library site.)
 While this is definitely a term that can mean many things to many different people, I’ve found it much more profitable to experiment with the wide range of resources that fall under its canopy.
 Since MacEwan is an institution that values teaching first and foremost, the best way to experiment with the Digital Humanities here is to see what kinds of digital resources might work best in a post-secondary pedagogical setting.

 Digital Pedagogy, then, as a subfield of the Digital Humanities, concerns itself with how best to deploy these shiny new tools in a classroom setting.
 (Think of the work being done in Hybrid Pedagogy or the Praxis Network.)
 Since I tend to teach courses that cover everything from ancient through medieval and up to early modern history, one question I’m always asking is: how can we use our twenty-first-century technology to help students learn more about human cultures now long past?